Grants for sports and leisure activities

 If the answer is that you are entitled to apply for a grant for your child, you will receive further guidance on the next steps on island.is.
 If the answer is that you are not entitled to a grant for your child, you will receive guidance on what to do if you have a criticism to make concerning that conclusion, or questions you wish to ask.

-- Applications for grants may be made until 1 March 2021.
+- Applications for grants may be made until 31. of July 2021.

-- The sporting and leisure activities for which grants may be used will be held in the 2020-2021 school year.
+- The sporting and leisure activities for which grants may be used will be held in the 2020-2021 school year or during summer of 2021.

 The local authorities set their own rules on the allocation of the grants, and arrangement may vary from one locality to another, for example regarding: